 Addictive White Chocolate Snickerdoodle Blondies

 Warning!
-Once you try these buttery, chewy, slightly salty snickerdoodle blondies studded with chunks of white chocolate it will be all you can think about.
+Addictive White Chocolate Snickerdoodle Blondies on your radar!
+Once you try these buttery, chewy, slightly salty snickerdoodle blondies studded with chunks of white chocolate, they’ll be all you can think about.
 These are really soooo good!
-What makes it a snickerdoodle?
-(I really love that word).
-It’s the cinnamon crunchy sugar layer on top.
-I made these as a going away treat for my colleagues at @gstarraw and they sure were a hit!

 Inspired by Sally’s Baking Addiction